Karl-Ryan0/Portfolio-5/README.md

 ### Checkout
 * Upon getting an error that seemed to cycle between TypeError and UnboundLocalError I had to completely remove the cart - checkout apps and start fresh several times.
 * Checkout would not pass the cart contents to the payment page.
+This was resolved by updating the method to pull from session data.
+* Incorrect information was passed to the success page.
+This was resolved by changing the template to reflect the changes made above.

 ### Security Testing
 * I also identified that users could: